pgmjah/filesync/README.md

 * Keep files synchonized between source/destination directories.
 * Simple to configure.

-## Extension Settings
-* Show FileSync activity in the statusbar.

 ## FileSync Configuration
 * Add file(s) called "fsconfig.json" (see below) to the folders you open, or are part of your workspace.